-CAI offers an elementary sports program, through the athletics department, for girls and boys in 2nd through 5th grade.
+CAI offers an elementary sports program, through the athletics department, for girls and boys in K through 4th grade in some sports and 2nd through 4th in others.
 There is an intramural soccer league in the fall and a basketball league in the winter.
-Clinics and camps are offered throughout the school year and in the summer for elementary aged students in the sports of basketball, cheer, flag football, soccer, softball and volleyball.
+Clinics and camps are offered throughout the school year and in the summer for elementary aged students in the sports of archery, basketball, cheer, flag football, soccer, softball and volleyball.
 These optional programs require an additional fee.
-In addition, there is an optional Running Club for 4th and 5th graders.
+In addition, there is an optional Running Club for 2nd through 4th graders.
 This club is offered on Wednesday afternoons from mid-November through March.
 There is a minimal fee for this club.